-After HP PC Hardware Diagnostics Windows is installed, you can access it from the Start menu or HP Support Assistant.
+After HP PC Hardware Diagnostics Windows is installed, you can access it from HP Support Assistant or the Start menu.

-Accessing HP PC Hardware Diagnostics Windows from the Start menu
+Accessing HP PC Hardware Diagnostics Windows from HP Help and Support (select products only)

-After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it.
+After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Help and Support.

-- 1. Select the Start button. - Right-click HP PC Hardware Diagnostics for Windows, select More, and then select Run as administrator. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions.
+- 1. Select the Start button, and then select HP Help and Support. - 2.
+Select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions.